WENO-OF/WENOEXT/README.md

 By default the `march=native` compiler flag is activated.
 For some cases it is necessary to deactive this flag.
 To deactivate this flag use:
 `./Allwmake -DMARCH_NATIVE=OFF`
+Use this flag if you get an "illegal instruction error" during execution.

 To compute the eigenvalues of a matrix and the Jacobi inverse matrices own functions defined in mathFunctionsWENO are used.
 It is possible to switch on